 When you don’t own a car or have an insured household vehicle available for the driving test, your options usually are to rent a car or borrow a vehicle.
 You have chosen the latter.

 When borrowing a car, it’s important to know that auto insurance follows a car and not driver.
-So, while you could purchase a non-owner policy, it would provide only secondary coverage to the car owner’s primary auto insurance coverage.
+So, while you could purchase a non-owner car insurance policy, it would provide only secondary coverage to the car owner’s primary auto insurance coverage.

 The car owner’s policy is what would cover a car accident that occurred during the road test, thus making it vital for the car owner to make certain that her auto insurance policy extends to you.